-Students at Lake Tech have the responsibility to:
+Students at LTC have the responsibility to:

-- adhere to the guidelines set forth in the Code of Student Conduct - 2. attend school regularly and be punctual - 3. come to class with all necessary materials and be prepared to learn - 4. take advantage of learning opportunities - 5. use guidance services for educational and personal improvement - 6. treat other people and property with respect - 7. report hazardous or dangerous situations to a school administrator or staff member - 8. refrain from bringing inappropriate or contraband items to school - follow classroom and lab rules and complete all classroom assignments, homework, and projects/reports as outlined by their instructor(s) - refrain from profane or inflammatory statements - conduct themselves in a safe and responsible manner - 12. present a clean and neat appearance - take responsibility for his/her own work and actions - 14. drugs, alcohol, tobacco products, and illegal substances are prohibited
+- adhere to the guidelines set forth in the Code of Student Conduct - 2. attend school regularly and be punctual - 3. come to class with all necessary materials and be prepared to learn - 4. take advantage of learning opportunities - 5. use guidance services for educational and personal improvement - 6. treat other people and property with respect - 7. report hazardous or dangerous situations to a school administrator or staff member - 8. refrain from bringing inappropriate or contraband items to school - follow classroom and lab rules and complete all classroom assignments, homework, and projects/reports as outlined by their instructor(s) - 10. refrain from profane or inflammatory statements - 11. conduct themselves in a safe and responsible manner - 12. present a clean and neat appearance - take responsibility for his/her own work and actions - 14. refrain from possessing or using drugs, alcohol, tobacco products, and illegal substances